mjpolifka/nms-tools/readme.md

 But I want the frontend to be React, just so I can build my skills.
 Flask can probably handle the frontend easily, as it did with my Satisfactory Tools.

-Basically write everything starting in Flask.
+Basically write everything starting in React.
 Only features requiring database access will have anything written in Python/Flask.
 When you need to look up some data, write an API call and a Flask function.